rafa-br34/py-wg/examples/README.md

 ## Configuring and running the examples

-To configure the examples fill the `.env-template` file with the appropriate values and rename it to `.env`.
-Each example will read the configuration from this file.
+To setup the wireguard parameters `.env-template` file with the appropriate values and rename it to `.env`.
+The examples will read the configuration from this file.
 Here's a brief overview of the required variables:

 - `WG_INITIATOR_KEY_PRI`: The private key of the initiator.